 Roos, Joseph, 1908-

 United States.
 Congress.
 House.
 Committee on Un-American Activities

-> Part 2 of the CRC Collection documents the period 1938-1946.
+Part 2 of the CRC Collection documents the period 1920-1949, with the bulk of the material within the 1938-1946 range.
 The files contain the papers of both Executive Director Leon L. Lewis and Joseph Roos, Lewis’s staff assistant, who took over the responsibility of maintaining the records of the JCC following Lewis' tenure.
 Roos was also placed in charge of informant debriefings, creating the Master File system, and wrote the newsletter of the News Research Service (NRS).
 The series, subseries and file structure of Part 2 is consistent with the arrangement found in Part 1 of the collection.
-The collection is divided into three major series: Administration (1938-1947), Fact Finding and Community Relations (1933-1946), and Leon L. Lewis (Personal and Law Practice) (1938-1945).
+The collection is divided into three major series: Administration (1938-1949), Fact Finding and Community Relations (1920-1950), and Leon L. Lewis (Personal and Law Practice) (1938-1945).

-> Series III, Leon L. Lewis (Personal and Law Practice), is comprised of the personal papers of Executive Director Leon Lewis and consists of reports, correspondence, memos, and speeches.
+Series III, Leon L. Lewis (Personal and Law Practice), is comprised of the personal papers of Executive Director Leon Lewis and consists of reports, correspondence, memos, and speeches.
 The papers include two subseries: Subseries A, Personal Correspondence (1938-1945), and Subseries B, Law Practice Files (1938-1945).